-The issues of the planned size of the Navy and the shift to a more-distributed fleet architecture are discussed in detail in other CRS reports.43 The issue of the Navy's ability to counter China's ASBMs is discussed in detail in Appendix B. The issue of the Navy's ability to counter wakehoming torpedoes may have been made more pressing by the reportedly poor performance of an anti-torpedo torpedo that the Navy was developing as a means for Navy surface ships to counter hard-to-decoy wake-homing torpedoes and other torpedoes.
-The Navy now reportedly plans to remove the anti-torpedo torpedo system from the ships that were equipped with it.44
+The above-listed issues of the planned size of the Navy and the shift to a more-distributed fleet architecture are discussed in detail in other CRS reports.65 The issue of the Navy's ability to counter China's ASBMs is discussed in detail in this report in Appendix B. The issue of the Navy's ability to counter wake-homing torpedoes may have been made more pressing by the reportedly poor performance of an anti-torpedo torpedo that the Navy was developing as a means for Navy surface ships to counter hard-to-decoy wake-homing torpedoes and other torpedoes.
+The Navy now reportedly plans to remove the anti-torpedo torpedo system from the ships that were equipped with it.66

-The Navy in recent years has initiated efforts to develop and procure longer-ranged ASCMs, but some observers have expressed frustration that these efforts are not moving quickly enough.
-In support of its efforts, the Navy testified in March 2019 that
+The Navy in recent years has initiated efforts to develop and procure longer-ranged ASCMs, but some observers have expressed frustration that these efforts are not moving quickly enough.67 In support of its efforts, the Navy testified in March 2020 that